Howden Edge and Horse Stone

 Data from openweathermap.org

-Go through the gate and follow the path to Slippery Slopes, and over the river Derwent via the Pack Horse Bridge.
+Go through the gate and follow the path to Slippery Slopes, and over the River Derwent via the Pack Horse Bridge.
 From here the route follows the track along the Derwent valley.
 Just past Stannery Clough the track becomes a path but still follow this to Hoar Clough.
 Follow the path up Hoar Clough, up the true left bank towards the ridge.
-Shepherds Meeting Point is an intersting set o rocks seen on the opposite bank on the ascent.
+Shepherds Meeting Point is an intersting set of rocks seen on the opposite bank on the ascent.
 As the clough flattens out the path crosses the river and makes for the ridge of Featherbed Moss.
 In fact there are many paths here and also the upper part of Hoar Clough has some very deep groughs.
 This is a remote part of the Peak District but the most striking part of the view is over to the Woodhead Pass and Barnsley.
 Looking over to the Woodhead Pass it is clear why this suffers from snow closures in winter.
 The ridge over Featherbed Moss is often wet; the name gives it away.
-However there has been a lot of conservation work taking place to attempt to reduce the erosion in the area.
+However there has been a lot of conservation work taking place in an attempt to reduce the erosion in the area.
 The results have been positive and the area is not as wet as it has been in the past.
 The route keeps as much as possible to the boundary line, the high ground over to Howden Edge.
 Hoar Stones are set just below the ridge and worth a visit on the way.
 A detour to Hoar Stone should be from the ridge and back, any contemplation of cutting corners here will end in large groughs.
 (7.5kms.
 210m.
 2hrs.
 40min.)

 1st May 2019 Followed the route out as described here.
 There has been a fair amount of rain recently but the ridge was not seriously wet.
 Rather than cut down to Horse Stone, I followed the ridge the full length to Outer Edge and then onto Cut Gate.
 From here I descended to the valley bottom.
 An interesting variation of this walk.
 There are reasonable paths all along the ridge much improved with the conservation work of damming the groughs and installing hessian sacks along the path.
 Apart from around the honey-pot of Kings Tree I saw no other walkers which was surprising as this was a nice spring may Day.